GoEvaCom/react-native-eos/README.md

 At eva coop, we used to browserify and polyfill eosjs in order to sign transactions.
 Block.one also recently made their eosjs compatible with React-Native using the same method.

 However, in production mode on a cellphone, the ecc signing  is way too slow because of the javascript browserfying and polyfills.
-In order to diminish the signing time on our app and improve UX, we had to write an android and iOS native implementations with an API for react-native.
+In order to diminish the signing time on our app and improve UX, we had to implement an android and iOS native implementations with an API for react-native.

 # Contributors
 - [Raphael Gaudreault](https://github.com/raphaelgodro)